5afe/safe-core-protocol-specs/integrations/README.md

 - Multisignature Flow
 - Plug-In Flow

-TODO: provide more details on execution type and execution meta
+TODO: provide more details on execution type and execution metadata

 ## Plug-Ins